What Causes High Humidity in a House?

 Bathrooms, Kitchens, and Laundry Areas

-Rooms that use water regularly tend to be common moisture sources.
+Rooms that regularly use water tend to be the most common moisture sources.

 Basements and Crawl Spaces

-Lower areas of the home often contribute to higher humidity.
+Lower areas of a home frequently contribute to indoor humidity.

 Air Leaks and Poor Sealing

-Small openings in a house can allow humid air inside.
+Small openings in a house can allow humid outdoor air inside.

 • Gaps around doors and windows